osmcode/osmium-tool/man/osmium-apply-changes.md

 command.
 File formats will be autodetected from the file name suffixes, see the **--with-history** option if that doesn't work.

+This commands reads its input file(s) only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

 # OPTIONS